Facebook & Instagram Geo-Targeting

 Updates to Facebook Geographical Targeting

-While Facebook continues to update their capabilities and platforms we continue to keep our partners updated as well.
+While Facebook continues to update their capabilities and platforms, we continue to keep our partners updated as well.

-With this most recent update, Facebook has combined both of these options and will only be able to 'Living in or recently in this location.'
-This is the reason we can see delivery outside of the requested geo-targeting that was initially requested for the campaign.
+We used to be able to target people who live in the area OR people who have recently visited the geo area.
+With an update from Facebook, they have hs combined both of these options and will only be able to 'Living in or recently in this location.'
+This is a reason you can see delivery outside of the requested geo-targeting.

-At this point, we do not have the ability to update this targeting parameter within Facebook, but we wanted to provide clarity around the reporting in Ui.Marketing.
+At this point, we do not have the ability to update this targeting parameter within Facebook, but we wanted to provide clarity around the geo reporting in Ui.Marketing.

 A Summary from Facebook's Help Center Article: